mfrmn/mfrmn.github.io/index.md

 categories: home
 ---

-<p style="color:#8b0000;font-style:italic"><b>I am currently on the academic job market and will be available for interview during the 2016 INFORMS annual meeting in Nashville, TA.</b></p>
+<p style="color:#8b0000;font-style:italic"><b>I am currently on the academic job market and will be available for interview during the 2016 Workshop in Empirical OM at Wharton or at the INFORMS annual meeting in Nashville, TA.</b></p>

 Welcome to my personal research site, where I share information about my [research](/research/) interests and work, and where you can find out more [about me](/about/).
 My research is broadly in the area of Operations Management with a focus on *empirical health care operations*.